alttch/myval/README.md

 ## Limitations

-* Myval is not dedicated for data engineering.
+* Myval is not designed for data engineering.
 Use Polars.

 * Myval series can contain a single chunk only and there are no plans to extend this.
 When a Polars data frame with multiple chunks is converted to Myval, the